AI · Live reference

 Mistral AI EU

-Paris-based open-weights AI lab, from Mistral 7B (September 2023) through Mistral Small 4 (March 2026).
+Paris-based open-weights AI lab, from Mistral 7B (September 2023) through Mistral Medium 3.5 (April 2026, the largest dense open-weights flagship at 128B dense / 256K context / multimodal).
 The Mistral / Mixtral / Magistral product structure splits between dense (Mistral), Mixture-of-Experts (Mixtral), and reasoning (Magistral).
-Largest version count on the roster (23) reflects the lab's high release cadence and its tier proliferation.
+Largest version count on the roster reflects the lab's high release cadence and its tier proliferation.

 - Lab: Mistral AI — Paris, France.
 Privately held.
 EU-based; the only non-US, non-Chinese lab on the roster.